 The Ultimate Decision

-Hopefully you now have a clearer idea of what to look for and what is available in the Steiner optics lines.
+Whew!
+That was a lot to digest, but hopefully you now have a clearer idea of what to look for and what is available in the Steiner optics lines.
 You should be able to use this information to make a wise choice by combining it with your wants and needs.